Coedice/JeDi/README.md

-## Running JeDi  <a name="running"></a>
+## RUNNING JeDi  <a name="running"></a>
-JeDi is divided into two modules: Module 1 produces estimates of individual heterozygosity and Module 2 produces population-level estimates of nucleotide diversity (pi) and divergence (dxy).
-We recommend inspecting the estimates of individual heterozygosity to make a judgement on the inclusion of individuals for Module 2.
+JeDi is divided in two modules: Module 1 produces estimates of individual heterozygosity and Module 2 produces population-level estimates of nucleotide diversity (π) and divergence (dxy).
+We recommend inspecting the estimates of individual heterozygosity produced by Module 1 to make a judgement on the inclusion of individuals for Module 2.
 For example, one may encounter individuals with unusually high heterozygosity that one may want to exclude from the calculation of population parameters because they are likely contaminated samples.
 Or one may decide to keep them because they are admixed individuals.
 Similarly, one may decide to modify the population assigned to some individuals after inspecting the values of individual heterozygosity (e.g., assign hybrids to their own population, etc.).
 The user must use their knowledge of the study system and samples to make their own informed judgement.
-Any changes are done on the input files for Module 2 (see below).
+Any desired changes should be done on the input file for Module 2 (see below).

-Module 1 requires 3 inputs:
+**Module 1** requires 3 inputs:
 1. A reference genome in FASTA format
 2. A tab-separated file with two columns (individual IDs and population; e.g. ind_A	pop_X)
 3. A directory with mapped reads in BAM format (each BAM file should be named with the individual ID; e.g. ind_A.bam)